Architect: Ernst Lichtblau

 Wattmanngasse 29, Vienna

-In the use of motifs from folk art, in forms that already refer to the coming Art Deco, and in the shaping of window bands, Lichtblau anticipated criteria of the architecture of the 1920s.
+In the use of motifs from folk art, in forms that already refer to the coming Art Deco, and in the shaping of window bands, Lichtblau anticipated criteria of the architecture of the twenties.

 The wall pieces between the windows, which look like pillars, reinforce the impression of a window band motif.

 Ceramic facade decoration, however, is often found on the buildings of interwar modernism.